On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Classification of Rips complexes with weak-pseudomanifold structure

 \end{proof}

-\begin{lemma} Let $r > 0$.
-Suppose $A,B,C,D,X,Y$ are six points in $\R^2$ satisfying the following: \begin{enumerate} \item $ABCD$ is a quadrilateral with sides of length less than $r$ and diagonals of length at least $r$ \item The point $X$ is a guard point of $ABCD$ along the side $AB$, and distance of $X$ from the points $C$ and $D$ is less than $r$. \item The distance of $Y$ from points $A$ and $B$ is less than $r$, and distance of $Y$ from $X$ is at least $r$. \end{enumerate} Then the point $Y$ is a guard point of $ABCD$ along the side $CD$.
-Further, the distance of $Y$ from points $C$ and $D$ is less than $r$. \end{lemma}
+\begin{lemma} Let $\delta > 0$.
+Suppose $A, ~ B,~ C,~ D,~ X,~ Y$ are six points in $\R^2$ satisfying the following: \begin{enumerate} \item $ABCD$ is a quadrilateral with each side of length less than $\delta$ and each diagonal of length at least $\delta$. \item The distance from $X$ to $C$ and $D$ is less than $\delta$, and the distance from $Y$ to $A$ and $B$ is less than $\delta$. \item The distance between $X$ and $Y$ is at least $\delta$. \end{enumerate} Then, $X$ is a guard point of $ABCD$ along the side $AB$ if and only if $Y$ is a guard point of $ABCD$ along the side $CD$.
+Furthermore, in either case, both points $X$ and $Y$ are less than $\delta$ away from $A$, $B$, $C$, and $D$. \end{lemma}

 \begin{proof}